 All anemones grow in any reasonable soil that has good drainage.
 Grow Anemone blanda in pots and borders in sun or partial shade, Anemone coronaria in full sun and free-draining soil, and Anemone nemorosa in partial shade in humus-rich, slightly damp soil.

 When to plant anemones

-Plant anemone bulbs as soon as possible after purchase, as they can dry out.
-Plant Anemone blanda bulbs and Anemone nemorosa bulbs in early autumn, typically from September to October.
+Plant anemone bulbs as soon as possible after purchase, as they have a tendency to dry out.
+Plant Anemone blanda bulbs and Anemone nemorosa bulbs in early autumn, from September to October.
 You can plant Anemone coronaria bulbs all year round, depending on when you want them to flower: plant directly outside in April for summer flowering, or in June for early autumn flowering.
 You can also plant Anemone coronaria in pots in the greenhouse or even outdoors in autumn if you live in a mild area.
 These will benefit from a little extra protection in winter and then flower in early spring, typically from February to March.

 How to plant anemones

 Soak them in water for around 10 hours prior to planting, then plant 5-8cm deep.
 Unlike most bulbs, it’s not obvious which way is up, but don’t worry, the leaves will find their own way to the surface.
 Space them 10-15cm apart unless planting in containers where closer planting gives the best effects.

 If buying potted anemone plants, plant them as soon as you can, watering them thoroughly so they settle in quickly.

 How to care for anemones